pvandervelde/mindvortex/src/posts/2024-01-17-Swerve-drive-ros2-nav.md

 - The VM I was running the simulation on wasn't quick enough to run the simulation close to real time.
   So at some point I need to switch to running on a desktop.

+And these are only the ones I have seen.
+There are many more ways in which the navigation can fail.
+So it pays to stay up to date with the latest developments and to ensure that you have good ways to test and debug your robot and the navigation stack.

 Now that we know roughly what is needed for successful navigation let's have a look at what is needed for the swerve drive robot.
 The first thing we need is a way to figure out where we are.
 Because I don't have a map of the environment I am using an online SLAM approach, which creates the map